BILGI-IE-423/ie423-2025-2026-termproject-overfitters/data/README.md

 ## Instructions for Reproducibility

 ### Is Manual Download Needed?
-**No manual download is required.** Since the individual CSV files are within GitHub's file size limits (~40 MB each), all raw datasets have been directly pushed to this repository to ensure immediate reproducibility.
+**No manual download is required.** Since the individual CSV files are within GitHub's file size limits, all raw datasets have been directly pushed to this repository to ensure immediate reproducibility.

 ### Where to Place the Files
 If you are updating the dataset or pulling fresh data from the links provided above, ensure all downloaded `.csv` files are placed directly into the `data/raw/` directory.